-- receipt of two satisfactory written references, one of which must be from the present or most recent employer which identifies their suitability to work with children and adults. - verification of identity and the provision of original documentation as required by the DBS. - Right to Work in the UK online survey completion - DBS checks are sought an appointment and updated every 3 years as appropriate. - a clear check against the DBS Barred Children's List, if applicants are working in regulated activity - a variety of selection techniques (for example, cover letter, previous experience and interview).
+- receipt of two satisfactory written references, one of which must be from the present or most recent employer which identifies their suitability to work with children and adults. - verification of identity and the provision of original documentation as required by the DBS. - Right to Work in the UK, online survey completion.

+- a survey to verify the applicants mental and physical fitness to carry out their responsibilities. - DBS checks are sought an appointment and updated every 3 years as appropriate. - a clear check against the DBS Barred Children's List, if applicants are working in regulated activity. - a variety of selection techniques (for example, cover letter, previous experience and interview).